Helping Picky Eaters: The 5 Levels of Food Exposure™ to Build Food Trust

 As familiarity increases, food neophobia decreases.

-Familiarity comes from repeated, low-pressure exposure to a food’s appearance, smell, feel, and context—not just tasting.
+Familiarity doesn’t just come from tasting.
+It’s built through repeated, low-pressure exposure to a food’s appearance, smell, texture, and overall context.
+But there’s more—familiarity also develops when children:

 Introducing the KFW 5 Levels of Food Exposure™

-At Kids Feeding Wellness™, we use the 5 Levels of Food Exposure™ as our core approach to support picky eaters in building food trust—one step at a time.
+At Kids Feeding Wellness™, we use the 5 Levels of Food Exposure™ as our core approach to support picky and cautious eaters in developing food trust—the internal sense that food is safe, predictable, and worth exploring.

 The protocol is: